Are You Sure You Want to Start a LLC?

 Similar provisions exist in all states.

-Start a LLC — So Who Is Right?
+Start an LLC — So Who Is Right?

 So much of the conventional wisdom seems to advocate nearly everyone forming an LLC as one of the first acts they take when starting an online business.

-Like all these decisions, I strongly advise you to consult a competent attorney before forming a LLC or deciding to operate “barefoot”, as a sole proprietorship.
+Like all these decisions, I strongly advise you to consult a competent attorney before forming an LLC or deciding to operate “barefoot”, as a sole proprietorship.

-But, assuming your legal advisor says, form a LLC, be sure you discuss these particular points I have brought up here with him or her.
+But, assuming your legal advisor says, form an LLC, be sure you discuss the particular points from this article with him or her.